buildgrid.server.sql.provider module

 • PostgresQL. (backend is) –

-• connect_args (Dict[str, Any] | None) – Dictionary of DBAPI connection arguments to pass to the engine.
+• connect_args (dict[str, Any] | None) – Dictionary of DBAPI connection arguments to pass to the engine.
 See the SQLAlchemy docs for details.

 • max_overflow (int | None) – The number of connections to allow as “overflow” connections in the connection pool.
 This is the number of connections which will be able to be opened above the value of pool_size.